French Alps Travel Guide

 -Take a cruise on Lac du Bourget, the largest natural freshwater lake in France.

 -Enjoy the spa facilities at Evian-les-Bains.

--Hike up La Tournette mountain, near Annecy, for stunning views.
+-Hike up La Tournette mountain, near Annecy, for glorious views.

 EuroAirport Basel-Mulhouse-Freiburg, located on the border of Switzerland, France and Germany, is one of the best airports servicing the French Alps region.
-The airport is 3.7 miles (6km) northwest of Basel, Switzerland, and 14 miles (22km) southeast of Mulhouse France and there is a regular bus service to numerous French villages and resorts.
-Chambéry-Savoie Airport, located 6 miles (about 10km) north of Chambéry, is another option.
-Grenoble-Isere Airport, located 28 miles (45km) from Grenoble, is a small but very popular airport.
+The airport is under four miles (6km) northwest of Basel, Switzerland, and 14 miles (22km) southeast of Mulhouse France, and there is a regular bus service to numerous French villages and resorts.
+Chambéry-Savoie Airport, located six miles (about 10km) north of Chambéry, is another option.
+Alpes-Isere Airport, located 28 miles (45km) from Grenoble, is a small but very popular airport.
 Get more information on Airports in the French Alps.

 Did you know?

 -The highest peak in the Alps is Mont Blanc, which stands at 15,771 feet (4,807m), making it the highest peak in Western Europe.

 -Snow rests permanently on the French Alps above the altitude of 9,186 feet (2,800m).

 -Grenoble is the biggest city in the Alps, with about 500,000 inhabitants.

 We are looking for contributors for our French Alps travel guide.
 If you are a local, a regular traveller to French Alps or a travel professional with time to contribute and answer occasional forum questions, please contact us.